 There are three main areas in which regulated companies must look at as primary areas of focus when dealing with Annex 11:

-- Standard Operating Procedures - as with all regulated industries, the companies that operate within them are governed internally by the Standard Operating Procedures they use.
-Here are a list of essential IT SOP’s for electronic systems
+- Standard Operating Procedures - As with all regulated industries, the companies that operate within them are governed internally by the Standard Operating Procedures they use.
+Here is a list of essential IT SOP’s for electronic systems

 - System Validation - When implementing an electronic system for the use in regulated activities, you have to ensure that you demonstrate with documented evidence that the electronic system is fit for its intended use.
 In other words, demonstrate that your system does what it should do.
 You must have controls in place that allow you to identify when the system doesn’t function as per its intended use.